Web Analytics

 Walk the Futures is an immersive walking experience (a “walkshop”) designed to:

-• Introduce you to possible futures right here in Innsbruck
+• Introduce you to possible futures in your city or urban spaces

 • Help you imagine the future you want to live in